ixik-melissa/libqrcode/README.md

 ```

 # Requirements
-* C++20 compiler and standard library
+* C++ compiler and standard library
 * Supported:
+   * gcc13 and libstdc++-13-dev
-   * gcc10 and libstdc++-10-dev or higher (see [`test/linux.Dockerfile`](test/linux.Dockerfile))
+   * clang15 and libstdc++-13-dev
-   * msvc: Visual Studio 2019 16.10.0 (see [`test/win.Dockerfile`](test/win.Dockerfile))
+   * msvc: Visual Studio 2022 17.14.9
-* Not supported:
-  * clang doesn't seem to support all featured of C++20 needed to make this work
-  * macOS (due to lack of C++20 features), support will be added in the future
+   * macos: AppleClang 16.0.0

 # How to build
 * Since the library is header-only, building is actually not necessary.
-* Just put the `include` folder of this project into your header search path and it should just work.
+* Just place the `include` folder of this project into your header search path.
 * However, if you'd like to run the tests, please select the top-level of the project in order to run _CMake_.
-* For more information, please have a look at the _Dockerfile_ in the test folder and consider the remarks below.

 ## How to run the tests
-If you would like to run the tests, one has to add the following cmake flag: `-DQRCODE_TESTS_ENABLED:BOOL=True`
+If you would like to run the tests, one has to add the following _CMake_ flag: `-DQRCODE_TESTS_ENABLED:BOOL=True`

-## Debug builds using MSVC
-Building with tests enabled in _Debug_ configuration won't build due to an issue in _Microsoft_'s STL implementation. _Release_ configuration works though.

 # CI builds
-CI builds usually consists of a test build and a conan demo build.
+The CI pipeline consist of test builds and demo builds for _GCC_, _Clang_, _AppleClang_ and _MSVC_.
-If and only if both builds were successful, the CI state is green.
+If and only if all builds were successful, the CI state is green.

-# Tests
-All tests are usually built and run in docker containers.
-See [`test/linux.Dockerfile`](test/linux.Dockerfile) for more info.
-You can also hit [`test/linux_run.sh`](test/linux_run.sh) which creates and
-runs the docker image for you.

-# Conan
-The library supports _Conan_ out of the box.
-The [`conan_demo/Dockerfile`](conan_demo/Dockerfile)
-and [`conan_demo/run.sh`](conan_demo/run.sh) are for demonstration purposes.
-It creates a small command-line tool which can create QR symbols from a given text message.

-Please note:
-The _Conan_ build is part of the CI checks.
-The tool has to be compiled successfully in order to clear this stage.